CPS-IT/personio-jobs/README.md

 * Usage of modern-typed value objects during the import process
 * Plugins for list and detail view
 * Optional support for JSON Schema on job detail pages using [EXT:schema][1]
-* Compatible with TYPO3 11.5 LTS
+* Compatible with TYPO3 11.5 LTS and 12.2

 ## 🔥 Installation